AustenLeow/travel-app/README.md

 Features
 Scope : Local (for travellers coming to Singapore)

-1. Logistics Planner
+1. Travel Planner
-Allow users to seamlessly plan their travel itineraries with input by the user.
-Display the list of itinerary packages and their respective period.
+Displays a suggested list of itinerary packages
-2. Budget Calculator
-Allows the user to estimate the total cost of their travelling expenses.
-Recommends users to cut on certain expenses based on their budget.
+Allows for user input to edit the packages to make it more personalised Budget Calculator - recommends users to remove activities based on their budget
+2. Tour Guides & Services Marketplace
+Star ratings
+Specialisations eg languages, expertise
-3. Travel & Itinerary Activities Checklist
-Recommended packing guides (packing list - recommend users what to bring, etc; quantity) Itinerary reminders & tips
+3. Travel & Itinerary Activities Checklist (miscellaneous) Recommended packing guides (packing list - recommend users what to bring, etc; quantity) Itinerary reminders & tips
-Useful information about singapore (wifi connectivity) Tax refund
+- Useful information about singapore (wifi connectivity)
+- Tax refund
-Apps that are recommended
+- Apps that are recommended
-4. Tour Guide Services (star rating)